NHS forced to spend £180m a year on ‘pointless’ visa charges

 Home secretary Suella Braverman has previously complained about foreign students bringing in family members who “piggyback” onto their student visas – saying they were only “propping up substandard courses in inadequate institutions”.

-But a top government immigration adviser has warned that universities will go bankrupt if the government shuts out foreign students doing “low quality” degrees.
+But government adviser Brian Bell, chair of the Migration Advisory Committee, warned that some universities will go bankrupt or have to hit British students with huge fee increases if the government limits the number of foreign students.

-Brian Bell, chair of the Migration Advisory Committee, said on Friday that a harsh crackdown could send many universities “over the edge” without a huge increase in fees paid by British students.

 Register for free to continue reading